Apple Crostata

 Shape the apple crostata

 And then fold the crust over the filling.
-I simply overlap the dough.
+I simply overlap the dough as I go around in a circle.
 Then dot the top with butter.

 unbaked apple crostata on baking sheet topped with butter